How to make Word documents accessible

 - How to check links

-Links in documents are usually a different colour and underlined.
+Links in documents are usually underlined and shown in a different colour from regular text.
 They work best when written as descriptive and meaningful text.

-This helps all people, especially screen reader users.
-Screen readers can quickly read out and skip through a list of links instead of reading a whole document.
+This helps everyone, especially people using screen readers.
+Screen readers can scan and read out a list of links instead of reading the entire document.

 Using web addresses (URLs) in documents